yaswanthkumar02/30-Days-of-Java/README.md

 ### ✅ Day 2 - Simple Calculator
 - Performs addition, subtraction, multiplication, division, and modulus using Java.

+### ✅ Day 3 - Largest of Three Numbers

+- Determines the largest number among three user inputs using Java.

 More projects coming soon...

 ## 🛠 Technologies Used